Alexiush/Dicer/README.md

-# Dicer
+# Dicer 🎲

-Dicer is a package for generating and managing 3d dice of any size.
+Dicer is a package for generating and managing dice of any size.
-It includes creating dice procedurally, performing actual and fake rolls and using it all in 2d via automatic prerendering.
+It includes creating dice procedurally, performing actual and fake rolls and using it all in 2d via automated prerendering.

-Currently it includes only three types shapes: tetrahedron, trapezohedra and bipyramids, which are not that popular, but allow creating fair dice of any size.
+Currently it includes only three types of shapes: tetrahedron, trapezohedra and bipyramids, which are not that popular, but allow creating fair dice of any size.
 > Odd numbers are represented through repetition 🤓

 ## Usage